shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “We’ll walk.”

-“How is possible, there too many water…”
+“How is possible, there is too many water…”

 Astalir hoisted Gale up onto his antlers and charged forward, jumping off the beach into the water below.
 But his antlers lit up, and the water beneath his hooves turned to ice.
 He slipped a little bit.
 “Gale!”

 “I has got you.”
 Gale touched a hand down onto the top of Astalir’s head.
-“My yinglet god guide you!”
+“This yinglet has guided you!
+What is doing?
+Don’t waste time!
+Go!”

 “Thanks, buddy.”
 Astalir ran forward, turning the water to ice as he went.